vitaoTM/vitaoTM/README.md

 - 👋 Hi, I’m @vitaoTM
 - 👀 I’m interested in DataScience and programing languages related
 - 🌱 I’m currently learning python, pandas and more
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I have a few python projects [here](https://github.com/vitaoTM/python_projects)
 - 📫 How to reach me vitor.grosskopf@gmail.com